ampl/amplpy/docs/source/quick-start.rst

 Load model using eval
 ---------------------

-The following lines use the method :func:`amplpy.AMPL.eval` to load a model directly from a string.
+An alternative to :func:`amplpy.AMPL.read` for loading models, is the method :func:`amplpy.AMPL.eval` to load a model directly from a string as follows:

 .. code-block:: python